 Biliary Atresia is progressive inflammatory fibrosis of the biliary tract and the disease starts in the extra-hepatic bile ducts and extends into the intra-hepatic ducts.
 Liver cells produce bile to help with fat digestion in the intestine.
 When bile cannot flow into the intestine, the bile builds up in the liver causing liver damage resulting in scarring and cirrhosis.

 The incidence in Asia is around 1 in 10,000 – 20,000 live births.
 Some infants (around 10-15%) with biliary atresia have other congenital problems such as spleen abnormality (polysplenia), blood vessel anomalies or intestine mal-rotation.

-Surgical management for biliary atresia is the Kasai porto-enterotomy procedure to re-establish bile flow out of the liver and into the intestine.
+Surgical management for biliary atresia is the Kasai porto-enterotomy procedure (named after Dr. Morio Kasai, the Japanese surgeon who developed it).
+The aim of the procedure is to re-establish bile flow out of the liver and into the intestine.
 The outcome for biliary atresia surgery is correlated to the timing of surgery.
 The earlier the procedure (ideally before 60 days), the better the rate for survival of the child’s own liver.
-The success of the procedure also depends on how damaged the liver is at the time of surgery and the number of viable ducts left in the liver to drain the bile.
-Some infants unfortunately, may still need a liver transplant later on in life.
+In infants who respond well, the jaundice should improve within a few weeks.